gameless/ludumdare42/brainstorm.md

 You keep having to break out of a series of ever-larger enclosures:
 - pot
-- coldframe
+- room dividers
 - greenhouse
 - stone wall
 - village moat
 - island
 - different climates
-- planets!
+- whole planet
-- GALAXIES oH mY gOsH
+- and then you die

 The way you control your plant colony is by stimulating or preventing growth in different places.
 As you find and assimilate other species of plants, you can